jbmilgrom/3lft/README.md

 # Javascript Challenge
 All code relating to the Javascript challenge can be found in the 'javascript' folder.
+Please feel free to fork and run './javascript/index.html'.
+Doing so will trigger a call to asyncCaller(), the custom function for calling a single callback on data returned from a variable amount of asyncronous functions only upon the calling and completion of such asynchronous functions.
+Loading './javascript/index.html' will also trigger the testing suite: function assert(value, desc).
+This function can be found in './javascript/test.js'.

-        // 'results' is accissble inside each async function (despite being called asyncronously)
+##### A little explanation of how asyncCaller(callback, async, async, async, etc.) works...

-        // because of the closure created (below) in the asyncCaller()'s signature
+An empty array literal `var results` is initially created upon calling `asyncCaller()`.
+An anonymous function is then passed to each async function passed as a parameter that includes a reference back to `results`, which is then accessible inside each async function despite being called asyncronously because of the closure formed by the signature of `asyncCaller()`.
+This allows `results.push()` inside of each async function to update `results` with data unique to each async function upon the calling thereof.
+The number of values (i.e. `results.length`) stored in `results` is then compared with the number of async functions initially passed to asyncCaller() (i.e. `Array.prototype.splice.call(arguments, 1).length` which is equivelant to `requests.length`), assuming the callback was passed as the first parameter to asyncCaller().
+When `results.length == requests.length`, the callback may then be passed the data now stored in `results`.